Phillylacrosse.com celebrates the holiday season by re-posting its All-Phillylacrosse Players and Coaches of the Year and Teams for 2019

 By Chris Goldberg

-During Spring Break the Harriton girls’ lacrosse team went to Southern California to play two games – but more importantly, the result of the trip was extreme bonding.
+During Spring Break in 2019, the Harriton girls’ lacrosse team went to Southern California to play two games to remain sharp – but more importantly, the trip resulted in extreme bonding.

 “We only played two games out there but we had practices and we stayed in the rooms together and it just solidified what we had,” said Harriton senior attack Allie Schwab.
 “The fun we had – we had a ‘fake’ wedding and so many goofs and laughs.
 We made a 20-minute blog video.
 We had so much fun and it brought us even closer together than we were.”